EmmanuellDev/re-action/README.md

 => componentDidCatch(error, info)
 * When there is an error either during rendering, in a lifecycle method, or in the constructor of any child component.

+Regular Component
+* A regular component does not implement the shouldComponentUpdate method.
+It always returns true by default

+Pure Component
+* A pure component on the other hand implements shouldComponentUpdate with a shallow props and state comparison